Human Universe (2014–…): Season 1, Episode 5 - What Is Our Future? - full transcript

 suggests she had started down

-the road of understanding time and
+the road of understanding time

-how it stretched out into the future.
+and how it stretched out

 In 40,000 years, we've learned